 Alright, you're convinced choline is important — we saw you nodding.
 Little fun fact though: did you know its importance changes throughout your pregnancy?

-According to researchers, maternal choline intake is particularly important during your third trimester and when you start breastfeeding (7).
-Your third trimester of pregnancy is a time when the baby is growing really rapidly — having enough choline will help support that growth (7).
+According to researchers, maternal choline intake is particularly important during your third trimester and when you start breastfeeding.
+Your third trimester of pregnancy is a time when the baby is growing really rapidly — having enough choline will help support that growth.

-There are so many newly forming cells and other development going on that your nutrition can make a huge difference.
+There are so many newly forming cells and other developments going on that your nutrition can make a huge difference.

 Does choline affect brain development in older children?

 We've talked a lot about brain cells, foetal brain development, and other technical stuff this essential nutrient plays a part in while the baby is growing.
-But it turns out that proper choline intake in pregnancy can have many long-term effects as well.
+However, it turns out that proper prenatal choline intake can have many long-term effects as well.

-Studies suggest babies born to people who had adequate intakes of choline during pregnancy perform better on cognitive tests, in comparison to those with lower choline status (7).
+Studies suggest babies born to people who had adequate intakes of choline during pregnancy perform better on cognitive tests, in comparison to those with lower choline status.

 Put more simply, choline definitely has a positive impact on your baby's brain!
 One of the most interesting results from this research was on a task measuring infant information processing speed.

 They tested this by showing the babies small animated pictures and measuring their response times.
-Infants whose mothers consumed more choline showed faster information processing skills (7).
+Infants whose mothers consumed more choline showed faster information-processing skills.

 But the really astounding part?
-When these children were re-tested at seven years old, those whose maternal choline levels were higher still performed better on cognitive tasks.
+When these children were re-tested at 7 years old, those whose maternal choline levels were higher still performed better on cognitive tasks.

-They also had better-sustained attention skills (9).
+They also had better sustained attention skills.
 It's clear that when it comes to being a brain-building nutrition, choline isn't mucking around.

-Whether you're already on the market for prenatal vitamin supplements or have only just started your research— make sure you pay attention to the choline content of the ones you check out.
+Whether you're already on the market for prenatal vitamins (like Kin's next-gen Prenatal) or have only just started your research — make sure you pay attention to the choline content of the ones you check out.